SOLUTIONS FOR A CHANGING WORLD

 Harsco’s environmental policy and global environmental compliance is overseen by our Vice-President of Sustainability and Environmental Solutions, a member of Harsco’s Executive Leadership Team, and a direct report to our Chief Executive Officer and Chairman of the Board.

-Our vision is to be a global leader of environmental solutions.
-In recent years, we have moved to formalize our focus on environmental solutions and to reconfigure our portfolio through acquisitions and divestitures to reflect that shift in focus.
+Our vision to be a global leader of environmental solutions.
+In recent years, we have moved to formalize our focus on environmental solutions and to reconfigure our portfolio through acquisitions and divestitures to transform into a global, market leading, single-thesis environmental solutions platform.
 In 2019, we took two giant and simultaneous steps forward in that process.
 We announced a rebrand of our Metals & Minerals division into Harsco Environmental.
 The second major step was our acquisition of Clean Earth, one of the largest independent specialty waste companies in the United States.
+In April 2020, we made another strategic investment, acquiring Stericycle’s Environmental Solutions business, increasing our geographic scale and reach while enabling us to create a leading national hazardous waste management platform.
+In 2020, 82 percent of Harsco’s total revenue was derived from our environmental services businesses, compared to just 60 percent three years ago.
+In 2019 and 2020, Harsco’s industry classification was changed to waste management or environmental services by leading industry classification standards including the Global Industry Classification Standard and Industry Classification Benchmark.

-Each of our divisions are delivering environmental products and services are helping our customers transition to the low carbon and circular economies – a key component of our business today, and of our growth strategy.
+Our treatment, recycling and repurposing of industrial waste and byproducts help accelerate the circular economy, preserve natural resources and reduce carbon emissions.
 For example, our Environmental division’s core business is focused on helping our steel and aluminum customers manage their environmental challenges and meet their environmental goals.
 Harsco Environmental’s solutions currently help our customers:

 - Increase the recycled content in steel and aluminum production